EdwinGeorge1/goat/README.md

-for Moving tables
+6)for Moving tables
 run goal.py
 this scripts run all points and ends in home position

-for  giving order for seperate tables run robot_navigator.py order.py load waypints
+7) for  giving order for seperate tables run robot_navigator.py order.py load waypints